OpenAiTx/OpenAiTx_FrontEnd/react-page/project_markdown/GITHUB_PAGES_SECURITY.md

 **Cannot Set HTTP Headers**:
 - GitHub Pages doesn't support custom HTTP headers
 - Can only set CSP through HTML `<meta>` tags
+- ⚠️ **Important Limitation**: `frame-ancestors` and `X-Frame-Options` cannot be used in `<meta>` tags
+- These security headers can only be set in HTTP response headers, GitHub Pages cannot support them

 **Requires `unsafe-inline`**:
 - Cannot use nonce or hash as they change with each build
 - React and Tailwind CSS require inline style support

+**Security Limitations Explanation**:
+- `frame-ancestors` directive: Can only be used in HTTP response headers, ignored in `<meta>` tags
+- `X-Frame-Options` header: Similarly can only be used in HTTP response headers, invalid in `<meta>` tags
+- For GitHub Pages, we cannot completely prevent clickjacking attacks, this is a platform limitation
+- Recommendation: If stricter security control is needed, consider using Netlify, Vercel, or other platforms that support custom response headers

 ### Domain Configuration